Particles Unit

 To get the scheme started, an Euler step (as described for

-) is taken the first timeParticles/ParticlesMain/passive/Midpoint/pt_advancePassive
+passive/Euler) is taken the first timeParticles/ParticlesMain/passive/Midpoint/pt_advancePassiveis called.The

-alternative implementation uses the following additional particle attributes:PARTICLEPROP pos2PrevX REAL # two previous x-coordinate PARTICLEPROP pos2PrevY REAL # two previous y-coordinate PARTICLEPROP pos2PrevZ REAL # two previous z-coordinate
+Midpointalternative implementation uses the following additional particle attributes:PARTICLEPROP pos2PrevX REAL # two previous x-coordinate PARTICLEPROP pos2PrevY REAL # two previous y-coordinate PARTICLEPROP pos2PrevZ REAL # two previous z-coordinate

 Estimated Midpoint with Correction (``Particles/ParticlesMain/passive/EstiMidpoint2``).
 The scheme is second order even if \(\Delta t^n = \Delta t^{n+1}\) is not assumed.
 It is essentially the

-or “Predictor-Corrector” method of previous releases, with a correction for non-constant time steps by using additional evaluations (at times and positions that are easily available, without requiring more particle attributes).Particle advancement follows the equation ‘_=8 ‘_=8
+EstiMidpointor “Predictor-Corrector” method of previous releases, with a correction for non-constant time steps by using additional evaluations (at times and positions that are easily available, without requiring more particle attributes).Particle advancement follows the equation ‘_=8 ‘_=8

 \[\label{Eqn:EstiMidpoint2} {\bf x}_i^{n+1} = {\bf x}_i^n + {{\Delta t}}^n \, {\bf v}_i^{\mathrm{comb}}\;,\]where